DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2020-04-20-applying-again-iteration.md

 ### Distinguishing between tasks that are ‘not started’ and ‘in progress’

 At the moment, tasks have 2 states: incomplete and completed.
-But this doesn’t accurately reflect the state of a task: some tasks may not have been touched, whereas others could have been partially filled out.
+But this does not accurately reflect the state of a task: some tasks may not have been touched, whereas others could have been partially filled out.

 When applying again, a copy of the previous application is created so that candidates do not have to fill out the questions from scratch.
 So in this case, candidates are just as likely to make wholesale changes as they are to just mark the task as complete.
 Having 2 states makes this clearer.